-How to Publish Your Game In China
+How To Publish Your Game In China

 - Demo CD Rom: A CD (3 copies) containing a game demo video at least 10 minutes long.
 The video must show the game health warning/advice screen, game title screen, main interface and menu of the game, all character images, all accessible scenes, and all systems that can be experienced.
 Games with combat systems must be displayed, and the actual combat demo must be at least 2 minutes long.
 If you have an anti-addiction system, you must also show anti-addiction tips and benefits at each key time point.

-Link: Game License Registration Procedure (SAPFTR)
+Link: Game License Registration Procedure (SAPPRFT)

 Approval Times

-Approval times for game submissions depend on the current backlog and review process, but in general you can plan on:
+Approval times for game submissions is officially 80 days from date of submission.
+However, depending on the current backlog and review process, you can generally plan on:

 - One Month or Less – Simple games with no storyline or a very simple plot, with no political, national, military or religious content.
 Examples include: Pattern matching, board games, puzzle, sports, runners and flyers, music and rhythm.

-- 3-6 Months – Other Domestic mobile games
+- 4-6 Months – Other domestic mobile games

 The more complicated the game, the longer the approval process may be.
 Also be sure to allow time for multiple potential rounds of feedback, adjustment and re-review.
+Note that the NPPA does not have a channel for expedited processing.

 Once your game is approved, you will be issued a Game Registration Number (GRN) which is an ISBN.
 This is proof that your game has been approved for distribution in China, and you will need to submit it to both the Chinese Apple App Store and any Chinese Android app stores where you want to publish your game.